by Richard Ewald

 California, USA

 My friend Don is one of those guys who has never met a stranger.
 Everyone he meets becomes a friend.
 Don is a college dean.
-The program he administers is considered to be the best training program of its type in the world.
-Not one of the best, but number one.
+The program he administers is considered to be the best training program of its type in the world — not one of the best, but number one.
 This is due almost entirely to Don’s vision and personality.
 The word dynamic was coined, I believe, to describe Don.
 I met Don when my company became affiliated with his program.

 Then Don got an idea.
-He went to the undertaker, another lifelong friend, and asked if people at the graveside service could take a felt
+He went to the undertaker, another lifelong friend, and asked if people at the graveside service could take a felt tip pen and write a message to his son on the outside of the casket.
+“Things like that just aren’t done,” the undertaker replied.

 As Don walked back to the car, he turned and saw his undertaker friend pick up a pen and write a final message.

 I am proud to be Don’s friend.
-In the depths of the worst experience that a father can endure, he thought not of himself, but of his son’s
+In the depths of the worst experience a father can endure, he thought not of himself, but of his son’s friends, and took steps to ease their pain.
+I know his idea will be imitated by others and comfort many more people.
+That’s a fitting tribute to both Don and his son.

 Podcast: Play in new window | Download (Duration: 4:18 — 2.0MB)